2020-DEV-101/Tennis/README.md

 Some explanations can be found in commit messages.
 I added maven to easily add dependencies.
 Of course any other build tool, such as gradle, can be used instead.
+If you see something strange in commit time or author information it's because I rebased all commits to remove my usual account name.

 ## Run the application